 Coconut oil: I prefer to may this dish with coconut oil, but it can be replaced with any cooking oil of your choice.

-Onion: Finely chopped onion adds great flavour and texture to the usli.
-Some versions of usli does not use onions.
+Onion: Finely chopped onion adds great flavour and texture.
+Some versions of usli do not use onions.

 Spices: I use mustard seeds, cumin seeds, and hing.

-Other ingredients: I also use curry leaves, green chilli, and ginger paste to make the usli.
+Other ingredients: Curry leaves, green chilli, and ginger paste.

 Take care not to overcook the green moong, else the usli will turn too mushy.
 Once soaked, the green moong dal is cooked in very little time so keep a close eye.
 If you are not using it immediately after boiling, drain all the water and keep it uncovered.

-Do not skip on lemon juice and coriander leaves even though it is a garnishing.
-They add great freshness to the usli.
+Do not skip on lemon juice even though it is garnishing.
+It add great freshness to the usli.